 If an exempt employee is not entitled to overtime, you probably have an idea of what a non-exempt employee is.

-For that reason, an employee in a non-exempt position isn’t brought on board with a yearly salary; instead, they have an hourly or day rate, which makes it easy to calculate their non-exempt employee overtime should they exceed the state’s overtime laws.
+For that reason, an employee in a non-exempt position isn’t brought on board with a yearly salary.
+Instead, they have an hourly or day rate, which makes it easy to calculate their non-exempt employee overtime should they exceed the state’s overtime laws.

 Pay is important in more ways than one in a discussion of what does non-exempt from overtime mean.
 A critical reason why non-exempt employee overtime exists is because these types of employees aren’t protected by the federal minimum weekly pay as outlined in the FLSA.

-What makes an employee exempt or non-exempt in California are largely the same stipulations given by the Fair Labor Standards Act.
+What makes an employee exempt or non-exempt in California largely follows the same stipulations given by the Fair Labor Standards Act.
 For instance, exempt employees typically work in the administrative, computer, executive, outside sales or professional fields.

-Namely, an exempt employee must earn no less than two times the monthly salary for minimum wage at full time employment.
-Also, California is indeed one of those states with a minimum wage higher than the federal one; in fact, its current minimum wage is $14 per hour for employers with 25 or less employees and $15 per hour for those with 26 or more employees.
-Some quick math yields that an employee in California must make no less than approximately between $4,480 and $4,800 per month to be considered exempt.
+Also, California is indeed one of those states with a minimum wage higher than the federal rate.
+In fact, its current minimum wage is $16 per hour for all employers.
+Some quick math yields that an employee in California must make no less than approximately $5,120 per month to be considered exempt.

 One last note on what makes an employee exempt or non-exempt in California.